Claude Miller: Life and career

 His subsequent films can also be perceived as homages to Truffaut, many even using the same production personnel.
 The following year he made Dites-lui que je l'aime, for which he received a second César nomination for Best Director.
-He won a César Award for Best Writing in 1981 for Garde à vue, and the Louis Delluc Prize in 1985 for L'Effrontée, for which he received another César nomination for Best Director.
+He won a César Award for Best Screenplay, Dialogue or Adaptation in 1981 for Garde à vue, and the Louis Delluc Prize in 1985 for L'Effrontée, for which he received another César nomination for Best Director.
 In 1983 he directed Mortelle randonnée.
 When Truffaut died in 1984 during the preparation of another feature about a confused, adolescent serial thief entangled with an older lover, La Petite Voleuse (The Little Thief), Miller took over the project, completing the film in 1988.
 The latter film was a considerable international success, and solidified Miller's status as one of France's major film-makers.
 On French television, Miller directed dozens of commercials and the six-part miniseries Traits de Mémoire (1976).

 After a four-year absence, Claude Miller returned to active filmmaking with The Accompanist (1992) and Le Sourire (1994).
 He had to wait until 1998 for his next major success: La Classe de Neige, the chilling story of a lonely boy on a school skiing holiday, which won the Jury Prize at the 1998 Cannes Film Festival.
 Later films Miller directed include Betty Fisher et autres histoires (2001) which Peter Bradshaw wrote that Miller "endowed it with the fascination of an exotic, spiky, poisonous flower", La Petite Lili (2003), and A Secret (2007).
 At the time of his death he was working on an adaptation of François Mauriac's Thérèse Desqueyroux.
 The film was selected to close the 2012 Cannes Film Festival.